-Pioneer’s job-readiness training program, Roadmap to Success, is a three-week course that students attend five days a week for approximately 100 hours total.
-Men and women with criminal histories who are trying to successfully transition back into their communities in Washington State can be referred by their case manager, therapist, corrections officer or self-refer for the application process.
+Pioneer’s job-readiness training program, Roadmap to Success, is a three-week course that students attend five days a week.
+Individuals with criminal histories who are trying to successfully transition back into their communities in Washington State can be referred by their case manager, therapist, corrections officer or self-refer for the application process.

 Once accepted into the Roadmap to Success training program, individuals learn the needed skills to find and retain employment.
 The course focuses on overcoming barriers to employment through cognitive thinking transformation, soft-skills development, professional communication, conflict resolution, time management, job search techniques, targeted resume building, interviewing techniques, handling different management styles and computer skills.

-Roadmap to Success training workshop series are also provided in federal residential reentry centers that Pioneer operates, and in many of our transitional housing and residential treatment programs across the state.
+The Roadmap to Success training programs are offered in Seattle, Everett and Spokane.
+Also, Roadmap to Success training workshop series are provided in federal residential reentry centers that Pioneer operates, and in many of our transitional housing and residential treatment programs across the state.
 Our focus is to bring the training to our clients in need.

-Watch a video of students in our Roadmap to Success and occupational training programs discuss how the programs are helping them move forward with their lives.
+Watch a video of students in our Roadmap to Success job-readiness training program discuss how the program is helping them move forward in their lives.

 The Roadmap to Success training curriculum targets in on soft skills development and job readiness, and focuses on each of our student’s strengths to prepare them for employment.
 Topics that are covered in the course include:

 Job-search readiness focuses on the skills needed to look for work, including developing job search strategies, navigating questions about their criminal history, writing targeted cover letters and effective resumes, and learning to interview and share information in mock interview sessions.

 Soft-skills development focuses on how to make good decisions and how to be a good employee.
 Skill development includes dealing with authority, time management, professional communication and conflict resolution.